jorexdeveloper/termux-nethunter/README.md

 apt install kali-desktop-xfce
 ```

-This command will take a while to complete, just grab a coffee and keep termux open during the installation or you might run into some problems later.
+This command will take a while to complete, grab a coffee and make sure keep termux open during the installation or you might run into some problems later.

 ## Login

 Now all that's left is to login into the system and start playing around with some commands.
-To do that, we need to start a vnc server in our system and connect to it through a vnc viewer.
+To do that, you need to start a vnc server in the system and connect to it through a vnc viewer.

 ### How to start vnc server